 Tax Treatment

 You will pay IUL premiums with after-tax dollars, but the cash value grows tax-deferred.
 The death benefit is typically tax-free for your beneficiaries.
+Many people choose an IUL for retirement due to strong IUL tax benefits.
 Annuities also grow tax-deferred, but you pay taxes on the earnings when receiving payments.

 Flexibility and Liquidity

-An IUL offers more flexibility in withdrawals, loans, and adjustments to your premium payments over time.
-You can access your cash value with loans and withdrawals while still maintaining the death benefit.
-Cash value from an IUL also doesn’t hurt your Social Security benefits.
-The value accumulation won’t count as taxable income.
+An IUL investment offers more flexibility in withdrawals, loans, and adjustments to your premium payments over time.
+You can use this money without losing the death benefit.
+The cash value also does not affect Social Security benefits because the growth is not taxable income.

 With an annuity, especially after the income phase begins, your payment schedule is fixed, giving you less flexibility.
 Early withdrawals often come with heavy penalties and fees.
 This makes your investment illiquid.
 Also, annuities are another income stream, so they are taxable which may affect your Social Security benefits.